SoCSTech/asgard/README.md

 The server is expected to be running Ubuntu Server and have Docker and Docker Compose installed.
 With future versions (after [#18](https://github.com/SoCSTech/asgard2/issues/18) is closed) we may require the server to be configured with Traefik which will be documented here.

+### Migrations on the Server

+You need to exec into the container - and run the command `npm run db:push` to ensure the data base is in sync with the schema.

 ## Documentation